Miranda July

-Miranda July (born Miranda Jennifer Grossinger; February 15, 1974) is an American film director, screenwriter, singer, actress and author.
+Miranda July (born Miranda Jennifer Grossinger; February 15, 1974) is an American film director, screenwriter, actress and author.
 Her body of work includes film, fiction, monologue, digital presentations and live performance art.

 She wrote, directed and starred in the films Me and You and Everyone We Know (2005) and The Future (2011) and wrote and directed Kajillionaire (2020).
-She has authored a book of short stories, No One Belongs Here More Than You (2007); a collection of nonfiction short stories, It Chooses You (2011); and the novel The First Bad Man (2015).
+She has authored a book of short stories, No One Belongs Here More Than You (2007); a collection of nonfiction short stories, It Chooses You (2011); and the novels The First Bad Man (2015) and All Fours (2024).

 Early life

 July was born in Barre, Vermont, in 1974, the daughter of Lindy Hough and Richard Grossinger.
 Her parents are both writers who taught at Goddard College at the time.
 They were also the founders of North Atlantic Books, a publisher of alternative health, martial arts, and spiritual titles.
 Her father was Jewish, and her mother was Protestant.

-July is the cousin of American ballerina Skylar Brandt.

 July was encouraged to work on her short fiction by author Rick Moody.
 She was raised in Berkeley, California, where she first began staging plays at 924 Gilman Street, a local punk rock club.
 She attended The College Preparatory School in Oakland for high school.
-When she was 16, she wrote and directed The Lifers, a play for which she cast 20 Latina women.
-She describes this as an experience that pushed her heavily.
-She later attended the film school at University of California Santa Cruz, but she dropped out during her second year, moving to Portland.
+She describes the experience as overwhelming.
+She later attended the film school at University of California Santa Cruz, but dropped out during her second year and moved to Portland, Oregon.

 Career beginnings

-She relocated to Portland, Oregon, and took up performance art, or "one woman shows".
+After relocating to Portland, Oregon, she took up performance art in "one woman shows".
 Her performances were successful; she has been quoted as saying she has not worked a day job since she was 23 years old.
-In an interview for the Tate, she explains that she still tries to practice performance, partially due to its stark differences from film making, such as its live audience or how "present" it is in comparison.
+In an interview for the Tate, she explained that she still tried to practice performance, partially due to its stark differences from filmmaking, such as its live audience or how "present" it is in comparison.
 Portland is also where she began participating in the riot grrrl scene that was beginning to grow in the early 1990s.

 In the early stages of her film career, she created several small video projects and performances years prior to her feature film, Me and You and Everyone We Know.
 However, while she worked on her art, July had to work several odd jobs; she worked as a waitress, a tastemaker for Coca-Cola, a locksmith, and a stripper.

+At the age of 16, Miranda wrote and directed a play known as The Lifers, which was based on a close connection she had with a man who was incarcerated for murder.
+She moved on to stage it in punk clubs.